tg-playground/software-usage/software/idea/idea-1-settings-enable-spring-devtools.md

 Find and enabled this option `compiler.automake.allow.when.app.running`

+4. Spring Boot Run/Debug configuration

+To change `On Update action` in the Run/Debug configuration.

+On Update action: update classes and resources.

 Done.
 Now, the hot swapping & static files auto reload should be enabled.

 ---